revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

-Ternary operator are like if-else statements but with a difference, it allows checking a condition in single line only replacing the multiline if-else block in python.
+Ternary operators are like if-else statements but the difference is, it allows checking a condition in a single line replacing the multiline if-else block in python.

 For example:
 ```python3